turingschool/front-end-curriculum/lessons/module-3/react-router-v4.md

 **Component > Render > Children**

-`Component` supercedes `Render` which supercedes `Children` so be sure to only include one within a route.
+`Component` supersedes `Render` which supersedes `Children` so be sure to only include one within a route.

 ### Route Props